bbauska/meta-react-basics/README.md

 in the head section.
 Finally, external by linking to an external CSS file

 using the link element.
-In this section (26), you\'ll
+In this section (26), you&apos;ll

 learn how to take CSS style rules from